- 9 Volusion Alternatives & Competitors - December 8, 2021

 With such an array of features, this platform is much bigger than Nathan Barry’ ConvertKit, which specializes in only email marketing and integration.

-ConstantContact accords users hundreds of customizable templates with easy drag-and-drop elements with real-time reporting features, capturing social shares, clicks, email opens, forwards among many other aspects.
+ConstantContact accords users hundreds of customizable templates with easy drag-and-drop elements with real-time reporting features, capturing social shares, click-through rate (CTR), email opens, forwards among many other aspects.

 It ensures that users gather contacts from various databases, and adds them in either a singular unified or multiple lists based on certain trigger points without breaking sweat.